zachmccabe/zachmccabe.github.io/_beijing/faq.md

 ## How do you contact the author?

-You can reach me via email: {%- include key_details.html -%}
+You can reach me via email: {% include key_details.html %}

 I am happy to answer your questions about the book.

 I'd love to hear about your experience in China, too.

-Feedback from readers is incorporated into each update -- because the goal here is to make this an even better book for the next photographer who wants to get to know Beijing.
+Feedback from readers is incorporated into each update.